oclyke/covered-eyes/README.md

 * [moderngl-window](https://github.com/moderngl/moderngl-window) – Windowing and input handling for moderngl.
 * [microdot](https://github.com/miguelgrinberg/microdot) – Small web framework for Python and MicroPython.

-# roadmap

-There are a lot of things that need to be done to improve this project.
-Here are jsut a few:

-* [ ] remove model logic from the REST API.
-* [ ] standardize + document the environment and tools available in layer source code.
-* [ ] decouple animation source code form the filesystem.
-* [ ] handle caching and version management of animation source code.
-* [ ] set an example configuration to avoid black screen on startup.

 # getting started

 Starting the runtime begins an animation loop and a REST API server.